PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

 ### Vertices
 A mesh is really just some information on how to represent a shape.
 Most meshes are sets of three positions in space to make triangles to represent their shape.
 This is because triangles can be used to make any other shape.
 In Unity's mesh format a triangle is made using 3 positions.
-Actually the "correct" word used for "positions in space" is vertices (singular is vertex).
+The "correct" word used for "positions in space" is vertices (singular is vertex).
 In Unity a vertex is just a Vector3.
 Let's make a triangle using 3 vertices.

 (This isn't valid C# code but don't worry once you get the concept you'll take off really fast)